microsoft/custom-connectors-masterclass/lab01/README.md

     pac env list
     ```

     This gets a list of all the environments that you have access to.
-You should see the **Dev** environment listed as one of them.
+You should see the **User XX** (where XX is the number of your user) environment listed as one of them.
 This is the one we want to eventually connect to.

     ![Screenshot of pac org list](assets/org-list.png)

-10. Take note of the Environment ID of the **Dev** Environment and copy it.
+10. Take note of the Environment ID of the **User XX** (where XX is the number of your user)Environment and copy it.

     ![Copy of Dev environment ID](assets/org-list-with-env-id.png)

 11. Then in the terminal, type the following command and then press **Enter**.
 Make sure to replace ```00000000-0000-0000-0000-000000000000``` with the environment id that you copied above

     ```bash
-    pac env select --environment 00000000-0000-0000-0000-000000000000
+    pac org select --environment 00000000-0000-0000-0000-000000000000
     ```

-    You should then see confirmation that you have successfully selected the **Dev** org for the current auth profile.
+    You should then see confirmation that you have successfully selected the **User XX** (where XX is the number of your user) environment for the current auth profile.

     ![Screenshot of pac org select confirmation](assets/org-select.png)

-12. To have further confirmation that you have successfully connected to the **Dev** environment, in the terminal type the following command and then press **Enter**:
+12. To have further confirmation that you have successfully connected to the **User XX** (where XX is the number of your user) environment, in the terminal type the following command and then press **Enter**:

     ```bash
-    pac env who
+    pac org who
     ```
     This command will return information about the environment that you are connected to.
-You should see the **Dev** environment listed as well as other unique information about the environment including the User email you're connected as.
+You should see the **User XX** (where XX is the number of your user) environment listed as well as other unique information about the environment including the User email you're connected as.

     ![Screenshot of pac org who confirmation information](assets/org-confirmation.png)